nilkanthagholap/Portfolio/README.md

   Experience: Details of my professional experience with links to organizations I've worked with.
   Projects: An overview of the projects I’ve worked on, including astrophysics research and technical contributions.
   Science Popularization: My efforts and involvement in popularizing science, including volunteer work and events.
-  Contact: How to reach me via email, phone, and LinkedIn.
+  Contact: How can you reach me via email, phone, and LinkedIn?
 **Technologies Used**
 HTML: The structure of the website.
 CSS: Styling to make the website visually appealing.